-One common requirement for nearly all algorithmic power analysis countermeasures, e.g., Boolean Masking and Threshold Implementations (TI), is the consumption of randomness during cipher operations.
-An example is the necessity of meeting the TI uniformity property, which often requires so-called refreshing randomness [25, 26].
+A common requirement for many algorithmic power analysis countermeasures, e.g., Threshold Implementations (TI), is the consumption of randomness during cipher operations.
+An example is a necessity of meeting the TI uniformity property, which often requires so-called fresh randomness [25, 26].

-To facilitate side-channel resistant implementations that require refreshing randomness, we propose an additional Random Data Input (RDI) bus, comprised of the signals rdi_data of user selectable width rw, rdi_ready and rdi_valid (see Fig. 17).
-No protocol support is provided for this optional interface.
-The protected LWC core simply asserts a rdi_ready signal, checks rdi_valid and then reads rw bits of random data.
+To facilitate side-channel resistant implementations that require fresh randomness, we have added an additional Random Data Input (RDI) bus, comprised of the signals rdi\data of the user selectable width rw bits, rdi\ready and rdi\valid (see Fig. 17).
+No protocol support is provided for this optional input bus.
+The protected LWC core simply asserts a rdi\ready signal, checks rdi\valid and then reads rw bits of random data.
+The value of rw can be arbitrary up to 2048 bits.